jacksonwyt/wccis-website/DEPLOYMENT.md

 ### Node.js Options for Deployment

 When deploying to platforms like Render, be careful with the Node.js options you use.
-Some options are deprecated or not allowed in newer Node.js versions.
-The following options are compatible with Node.js 22+:
+Some options are deprecated or not allowed in newer Node.js versions, especially in Node.js 22+.

+For maximum compatibility, it's recommended to only use simple, well-supported flags:

 ```
-NODE_OPTIONS="--max-old-space-size=512 --no-lazy --gc-interval=100 --max-semi-space-size=16 --max-executable-size=48"
+NODE_OPTIONS="--max-old-space-size=512"
 ```

-Avoid using deprecated flags like `--optimize-for-size` which is no longer supported in recent Node.js versions and will cause deployment failures.
+Avoid using the following flags which are no longer supported in recent Node.js versions and will cause deployment failures:
+- `--optimize-for-size`
+- `--no-lazy`
+- `--gc-interval=100`
+- `--max-semi-space-size=16`
+- `--max-executable-size=48`

+These V8 engine flags were supported in older versions but are being increasingly restricted in newer Node.js versions for security and stability reasons.

 ### Troubleshooting Deployment Issues